janhavi-pillai/data-harmonization-ucsf/README.md

 Data harmonization tools for multi-site structural and functional neuroimaging analysis.
 These scripts utilize ComBat (https://github.com/Jfortin1/ComBatHarmonization) and neuroHarmonize (https://github.com/rpomponio/neuroHarmonize).

-Cortical Thickness:
+All Data (csv format):
-`python3 harmonize_CorticalThickness.py --data /path/to/data.csv --dx DiagnosisType --covariates /path/to/covariates.csv --output_dir /path/to/output --atlas YourAtlasChoice`
+`python3 harmonizeData.py --data /path/to/data.csv --covariates /path/to/covariates.csv --output_dir /path/to/output/directory`

 Functional Matrices:
-`python3 harmonize_FunctionalMatrices.py --data /path/to/data.csv --covariates /path/to/covariates.csv --output_dir /path/to/output --atlas YourAtlasChoice`
+`python3 harmonizeFunctionalMatrices.py --data /path/to/data.csv --covariates /path/to/covariates.csv --output_dir /path/to/output --atlas AtlasName`

-Note: We only have the Brainnetome (BNA) & Schaeffer400 atlases built in.
+Note for Functional Matrices: Only Brainnetome (BNA) & Schaeffer400 atlases built in.
 You may need to make modifications to account for other atlases.